dilanmorar/ansible_node_app/README.md

-# ansible node app
+# ansible nodejs app

-This project uses ansible to configure.
-It already contains the code for the app in the project and so
+This project uses ansible to provision a nodejs app and a mongo database onto virtual machines using playbooks.
+It will link the app and database together.
+This project already contains the code for the app so the aim of this is to use ansible.

-## ansible
+## Ansible

  Ansible is an open-source software provisioning, configuration management and application deployment tool.

+## Provisioning

+### App

+In the ansible app.yml playbook, the sources list are updated and any of the packages available are upgraded.
+The playbook then installs nginx, git, nodejs and a package manager (pm2). ejs, mongoose and express are then installed, then posts page is seeded, nginx reverse proxy is added and nginx is restarted.

+### Database

+In the ansible db.yml playbook the mongo packages are added and then the specific mongo 3.2 is added.
+Mongodb is restarted and the mongod.conf is replaced with a bindIp of 0.0.0.0 and port 27017 and mongodb is restarted again.

+## Requirements

+Downloads required:
+- download vagrant 2.2.6
+- download oracle vm virtualbox 6.0.14

+Ansible is installed in the vagrantfile when the virtual machines spin up so no need to install ansible on your local machine.

 ## Running the app